-Name and municipality of residence Position and office held with CI Darie Urbanky Toronto, Ontario Director, President, Chief Operating Officer and Ultimate Designated Person Amit Muni Manhasset, New York, USA Director
+Name and municipality of residence Current Position and office held with the Manager Darie Urbanky Toronto, Ontario Director, President, Chief Operating Officer and Ultimate Designated Person Yvette Zhang Toronto, Ontario Director and Chief Financial Officer

-David Poster Toronto, Ontario Chief Financial Officer Edward Kelterborn Toronto, Ontario Director, Executive Vice-President and Chief Legal Officer William Chinkiwsky Toronto, Ontario Chief Compliance Officer
+Elsa Li Toronto, Ontario Director, Senior Vice-President and General Counsel, and Corporate Secretary William Chinkiwsky Toronto, Ontario Chief Compliance Officer

 The Manager has the right to resign as Manager of a Fund by giving notice in writing to unitholders not less than 60 days prior to the date on which such resignation is to take effect.
 No such notice is required where a meeting of unitholders has been called to approve the appointment of a successor Manager for the Funds.
-Upon the resignation of the Manager, CI, as the trustee of the Funds (the "Trustee"), will appoint a successor.
+Upon the resignation of the Manager, CI GAM, as the trustee of the Funds (the "Trustee"), will appoint a successor.
 The Manager also has the right to assign its duties and responsibilities as Manager of one or more of the Funds to an affiliate or to a non-affiliate subject to the consent of the unitholders and the applicable securities regulatory authorities.